kyverno/chainsaw/website/docs/operations/delete.md

           kind: Pod
           namespace: default
           name: my-test-pod
-        check:
-          # an error is expected, this will:
-          # - succeed if the operation failed
-          # - fail if the operation succeeded
-          ($error != null): true
-    # ...
-    ```

-!!! example "With check"

-    ```yaml
-    # ...
-    - delete:
-        ref:
-          apiVersion: v1
-          kind: Pod
-          namespace: default
-          name: my-test-pod
+        expect:
-        check:
+        - check:
             # an error is expected, this will:
             # - succeed if the operation failed
             # - fail if the operation succeeded
             ($error != null): true
     # ...
     ```